VoltLang/Watt/doc/vdocguidelines.md

      * @Throws A `ThisIntegerIsTooBigToDoubleException` if `i` is greater than `834`.
      */

+If you wish to make a larger break (an entire blank line) between paragraphs, you can simply enter a blank line, the trailing spaces are not needed in this case.

+    /*!
+     * This is the first paragraph, with no trailing spaces.
+     *
+     * And this the second paragraph, that is displayed after a blank line.
+     */

 ## Documentation Is Made Of Sentences, And Sentences Start With A Capital And End With A Full Stop

 This one sounds simple, and it is.
 Documentation is a series of sentences, and sentences follow the standard English form.
 In particular, this includes after commands.